Readri205/MS2_Project/README.md

 Testing information can be found in a separate [Testing.md](https://github.com/Readri205/MS2_Project/blob/master/Testing.md) file.

-### Known Bugs
+### Known Bugs and Issues

 *   In the Search Function the drop down menu generatedfrom the [Referential API](https://rapidapi.com/referential/api/referential) does not return the list of Countries in a complete alphabetical order.
 Future updates to the site will look to remedy this issue.
+*   Users may wish to know the full list of countries in each of the World Bank Database sectors listed in the pie charts on the 'Home' page.
+Future updates to the site will provide an appendix list for each of the sectors.
+The lists are provided in the [Testing.md](https://github.com/Readri205/MS2_Project/blob/master/Testing.md) file under #Numerical Validation Testing.
 *   Mapbox and Country.io API requests can return CORS issues.
 The cookies submitted by these API sites have been updated with 'SameSite' = "None" and "Secure" per the [Google Chrome documentation](https://web.dev/samesite-cookies-explained/) by updating the Cookies in the Web Developer Tools in 'Application/Storage/Cookies'.
 *  On deployment of the website and attempting to view the site using the Chrome browser, the [Referential API](https://rapidapi.com/referential/api/referential) sometimes returns a 'CORS' issue and will not return the drop down menu in the Search Function.
+*  To accomodate the pie chart rendering for iPhone 6 screen sizes (375px in portrait mode), the global default font size has been set at 8px for the 'Home' page and 10px for the 'Country Details' page.
+This font size is too small for larger screens on desktop and lap top.
+Future site updates will look at other charting options to allow more flexible solutions to accommodate a larger variety of screen sizes.
-*  On some screen sizes between x and y, the pie charts on the 'Home' page can become squeezed and will not render the pie chart.
-Testing on various devices *(list them out)* did not evidence this issue however, there may be some devices with these screen sizes that could have this result.
+*  On some screen sizes less than 360px in portrait mode, the pie charts on the 'Home' page can become squeezed and will not render the pie chart appropriately.
+Testing on devices such as *Galaxy Fold* (Chrome dev Tools) evidenced this issue.
+Future site updates will look at other charting options to allow more flexible media query solutions for various screen sizes.

 ## Deployment